Ingenuity-IITBH/Camp1/README.md

-# Camp1
+# Competitive Programming Camp

-Competitive Programming Camp - 1
+We will be sharing the cpp files covered during the PPTs here